 Some Tips to Help You Better Communicate With Your Pharmacy:

 When you get a new health insurance card in the mail, make sure to bring the new card the next time you go to the pharmacy to update your insurance information (This goes for your doctor’s office, too).
+Doing so will alleviate the potential unwanted stress of your pharmacy billing the wrong insurance because they didn’t have the correct information.

 If your doctor sends your prescription to the pharmacy electronically, call the pharmacy to check if they have received it, determine what your co-pay will be, and when it will be ready for you to pick up before heading to the pharmacy.
 This will help to avoid delays and frustration.